technyon/nuki_hub/README.md

 Flash the firmware to an ESP32.
 The easiest way to install is to use the web installer using a compatible browser like Chrome/Opera/Edge:<br>
 https://technyon.github.io/nuki_hub/<br>
-NOTE: Webflash is not available for the ESP32-Solo1<br>
 <br>
 Alternatively download the latest release for your ESP32 model from https://github.com/technyon/nuki_hub/releases<br>
 Unpack the zip archive and read the included how-to-flash.txt for installation instructions for either "Espressif Flash Download Tools" or "esptool".<br>